flyway/flywaydb.org/documentation/contribute/code/setup.md

 ## JDK

-Even though Flyway Community Edition and Flyway Pro Edition depend on JDK 8 or later and Flyway Enterprise Edition depends on JDK 6 or later, Flyway is built using OpenJDK 11.
+Even though Flyway depends on JDK 8 or later, Flyway is built using OpenJDK 11.

 So grab the latest version from the [AdoptOpenJDK website](https://adoptopenjdk.net/releases.html?variant=openjdk11).